benny-edlund/task-pool/docs/tutorial.md

 &nbsp;
 ## Input arguments

 Its possible to pass arguments to tasks when submitting them to the pool.
-Required arguments for functions are simply passed to `submit` after the function itself .
+Required arguments for functions are simply passed to `submit` after the function itself.
+This is for example how we pass the instance pointer to for member functions.

 ```cpp
 be::task_pool pool;